MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/troubleshooting-email-logging.md

 -   Copy all mails that are in the storage folder to the queue folder.
 The mail messages will be logged again.

 -   Rename the existing storage folder as the queue folder, so that the messages are logged again.
-In this instance, you will also want to re\-create a storage folder.
+In this instance, you will also want to re-create a storage folder.

 ## Upgrades to Job Queue Functionality Require Changes in Your Email Logging Implementation
  Job queue categories have been introduced in ADD INCLUDE<!--[!INCLUDE[nav_current_long](../../ApplicationDesign/includes/nav_current_long_md.md)]-->.
 Accordingly, to upgrade email logging, you will have to update your implementation to reflect this change.